4 Ways for Photographers to Overcome Creative Slumps

 Bring your camera everywhere you go

 Bring your camera everywhere you go.
 Every minute, moments arise that will never happen again.
 Sometimes those moments are mundane, but other times those moments are epic.
-As a wildlife photographer, I can’t tell you the number of times I didn’t bring my camera while and missed photographing a beautiful animal subject.
+As a wildlife photographer, I can’t tell you the number of times I didn’t bring my camera while driving and missed photographing a animal subject.

 Bringing your camera everywhere also allows you to find artistic moments in your everyday life.
 It’s also a great way to discover some other genres of photography.

-Maybe you’re at the for a walk and a sunset occurs out of nowhere.
+Maybe you’re at the beach for a walk and a sunset occurs out of nowhere.
 Maybe you’re out driving and see a rare exotic car and you ask the owner to photograph it.
 Maybe someone on the street is wearing a one of a kind dress and you feel you must shoot it.

 Make sure your camera is always by your side and you’ll always be ready when an artistic moment arises.
 This is such a useful protocol because instead of forcing creativity and going out solely to photograph, you let the ideas present themselves and come to you without a sense of rush.